Raccffy/extracffy/README.md

 # Extracffy

-Extracffy is a extraction tool for obfuscated Minecraft resource packs.
+Extracffy is an extraction tool for obfuscated Minecraft resource packs.

 ## Features